Links to banks, stocks, exchanges…

 If there is no significant correction after eight or ten new highs or lows, the likelihood of such a correction in the near future is very high.

-Trend continuation model.
-In an uptrend – after a white candlestick that forms a price gap up – a black candlestick appears.
+Tasuki Break Up is a trend continuation model.
+In an uptrend, after a white candlestick that forms a price gap up, a black candlestick appears.
 The opening price of the black candlestick is within the body of the white candlestick, and the closing price is below it.
 The closing price of the black candlestick is the buy point.
-If the window closes and the selling pressure continues, the “Tasuki up break” signal is canceled.
+If the window closes and the selling pressure continues, the “Tasuki Break Up” signal is canceled.
 The bodies of the two candlesticks in the pattern should be approximately the same size.

 Both models are very rare.

-After a sharp rise in price during one or two trading sessions, the market is suspended for a while.
-The market begins to consolidate, resulting in a group of candles with small bodies, indicating that the market is indecisive.
+After a sharp rise in price during one or two trading sessions, the market pauses for a while.
+The market begins to consolidate, resulting in a group of candles with small bodies, indicating indecision.
 The opening price then forms a price gap.
-This model is called “playing on the gap from price highs.”
-Its name is due to the fact that prices fluctuate near a recent high and then form a price gap up.
+This model is called “Gap Play from Price Highs” due to the fact that prices fluctuate near a recent high and then form a price gap up.

-The pattern is very rare; even rare is the pattern of “white adjacent candlesticks tearing down”.
+The pattern is very rare; even rarer is the pattern of “Adjacent White Candles Breaking Down”.

 There are two variants of this pattern: a bullish three-method pattern and a bearish three-method pattern.

 First, a long white candle appears.
 Then comes a group of falling candles with small bodies (ideally, there are three such candles, but there may be two or more than three).
-The main condition is that these candles do not go beyond the price range of the white candle (it turns out like a three-day harami, but here the price range also includes shadows).
+The main condition is that these candles do not exceed the price range of the white candle (it resembles a three-day harami, but here the price range also includes shadows).
 Small candles can be of any color but are usually black.
 At the end, a long white candle is formed with a closing price higher than the closing price of the first trading session.
 The opening price of this candle should also be higher than the closing price of the previous trading session.

 This pattern is reminiscent of bullish flags and pennants in Western technical analysis.

-The bearish (2) three-method model is similar to the bullish model but with a downtrend.
+Bearish Pattern: (2) The bearish three-method model is similar to the bullish model but in a downtrend.

-The Three Methods model is a trend continuation model (with the appearance of small candles, the market seems to stop taking a break).
+The Three Methods model is a trend continuation model.
+With the appearance of small candles, the market seems to take a pause.

 The pattern represents a group of three white candlesticks with consistently rising closing prices.

-If the “three white soldiers” appear in the area of low prices after a period of stabilization, this is a sign of potential bullish market power.
-The opening price of each white candle, in such a pattern, is within the body of the previous candle (or close to it).
+If the “Three White Soldiers” appear in the area of low prices after a period of consolidation, this is a sign of potential bullish market strength.
+The opening price of each white candle in such a pattern is within the body of the previous candle (or close to it).
 The closing prices of the candles are equal to or close to the high prices (Fig. 1).

 If the second and third candles (or only the third candle) show signs of weakening, then a repulsed offensive pattern is formed (Fig. 2).
 This pattern is especially alarming if it appears after a long uptrend.
-A sign of market weakness can be both decreasing bodies of candles and relatively long upper shadows of the last two candles.
+Signs of market weakness can include both decreasing candle bodies and relatively long upper shadows of the last two candles.

-If the second candlestick has a long white body and registers a new high, followed by a small white candlestick, then a “braking” pattern is formed (Fig.3).
+If the second candlestick has a long white body and registers a new high, followed by a small white candlestick, then a “Breaking” pattern is formed (Fig. 3).
 The last small candlestick can either break the relatively long white body (become a star) or “sit on its shoulder” (i.e., sit on top of the previous long body).
-When a model appears, long positions should be closed.
+When this model appears, long positions should be closed.

 While rebound and stall patterns are not usually top reversal patterns, they are sometimes followed by significant price declines.
 These two models are of great importance in the area of high prices.